srid/emanote/docs/start.md

 # Getting Started

-Nothing to see here; just follow the README in GitHub.
+Nothing to see here yet; meanwhile follow the [README on GitHub](https://github.com/srid/emanote#emanote).